V-Sekai/manuals/decisions/20211106-preview-materialx-materials-on-the-web-in-godot-engine-2.md

 ## Context and Problem Statement

-There is no process for previewing MaterialX on the web.
+There is no process for previewing #materialx on the web.

 ## Describe the proposed option and how it helps to overcome the problem or limitation